 According to the Resident Evil Nemesis manual, Carlos is 175cm (5ft 9”) tall.
 However, the Resident Evil Archives book (or Biohazard Archives in Japan) describes Carlos as 182cm (6ft) tall, weighing in at 83kg (183 lbs).

 Canonically, we last see Carlos in the aftermath of the Raccoon City Destruction Incident.
 He and Jill head to a coastal bar and share a drink before saying goodbye.
 After this, we know that he escapes the US via Mexico, returning to South America to live there.

 The Resident Evil Archives suggests that he still harbors great hatred towards Umbrella, but, beyond that, we don’t know much about what he’s up to these days.
 Hopefully, he’ll make another appearance in a future mainline game.
 But, until then, we guess we’re stuck in this cold, cruel, Carlos-less world – that is, until we replay Resident Evil 3 for the thousandth time!

 That’s all we’ve got on Resident Evil’s Carlos for now.
-If you fancy a bit more spooky action to sink your teeth into, check out our list of the best horror games on mobile and Switch.
-Alternatively, you can go for a different type of fun fright with our Poppy Playtime characters guide, or wash your hands of all that zombie goo with our list of the best Disney games.
+If you fancy a bit more spooky action to sink your teeth into, check out our list of the best horror games.
+Or, if you need a little romance in your life instead, check out our lists of the best otome games or the best dating games.